abbychau/Oxiphant/docs/string_concatenation.md

 ## Future Improvements

-In future versions of TinyPHP, we plan to fully implement the dot operator for string concatenation.
+In future versions of Oxiphant, we plan to fully implement the dot operator for string concatenation.
 This will involve:

 1. Properly allocating memory for the concatenated string
 2. Copying the concatenated string from the stack buffer to the string literals section